 Spanning North Dakota, South Dakota, Montana, and Wyoming, The Mountain | Plains Regional Native CDFI Coalition is comprised of a group of Native-led community loan funds, also known as Native community development financial institutions (CDFIs), that create economic opportunities for tribal members.
 Organizations participating in the Coalition include Four Bands Community Fund, Lakota Funds, Akiptan,

-Shari Ducheneaux Commits to Success Despite Pandemic-Induced Downturn In the midst of the COVID-19 pandemic, Ubetcha Wateca celebrated one year at their new location in the Four Bands Business Incubator.
+Shari Ducheneaux Commits to Success Despite Pandemic-Induced Downturn June 9, 2020 In the midst of the COVID-19 pandemic, Ubetcha Wateca celebrated one year at their new location in the Four Bands Business Incubator.
 Prior to moving into their first brick and mortar space, Ubetcha Wateca operated in a food truck for four years.
-“It has been quite an
+“It has

 During a health crisis, the underserved and those facing financial obstacles are often hit the hardest.
 For this reason, First Interstate and its Foundation have worked to proactively provide support in the form of donation dollars to Community Development Financial Institutions (CDFIs) across our footprint.
 CDFIs provide affordable financing to underserved areas, primarily in minority